OpenTechSchool/python-data-intro/core/notebook.md

 You interact with IPython Notebook using your web browser.
 The Notebook program creates a "web server" locally on your computer that you then connect to.

-To start IPython Notebook on Windows (with Anaconda), there should be a clickable launcher under the Start menu.
+On Windows, you can find a launcher for IPython Notebook under Anaconda in the Start menu.

 On Linux or OS X, you can start IPython Notebook from the command line.
-First open a terminal window, use 'cd' to navigate to the directory where you want to store your notebooks and other Python files.
+First open a terminal window, use 'cd' to navigate to the directory where you want to store your Python files and notebook document files.
 Then run this command:

     ipython notebook --pylab inline